Early removal of an ignition interlock device (IID) in Colorado is possible if the following five eligibility criteria are met:

 - The defendant is a Colorado resident; and

-- The defendant was in full IID compliance for four straight months
+- The defendant was in full compliance with the ignition interlock program for four straight months

 Therefore, early removal of IIDs is unavailable to repeat DUI offenders or persistent drunk drivers.

-Below is the step-by-step process for getting an IID removed early in Colorado
+Below our DUI attorneys discuss the step-by-step process for getting an IID removed early in Colorado

 1. Use the IID for four months without incident

-After first-time DUI defendants get convicted, the court will impose a nine-month driver’s license suspension.
-But once one month passes, they may be able to get a restricted driver’s license for the remaining eight months.
+After first-time offenders for driving under the influence get convicted, the court will impose a nine-month driver’s license suspension.
+But once one month passes, they may be able to get a restricted driver’s license for the remaining eight months of the license revocation.

-As a condition of having a restricted license, defendants need to drive with an IID.
-Then if they use the IID successfully for four consecutive months, they can apply for an early removal and an unrestricted driver’s license.
+As a condition of having a restricted license for a first offense, defendants need to drive a motor vehicle with an IID.
+Then if they use the IID successfully for four consecutive months (120 days), they can apply for an early removal and early reinstatement of unrestricted driving privileges.
+The four-month start date begins when the defendant gets the restricted license, not when the IID gets installed.

-In order for a defendant to be in 100% compliance with IID requirements, the defendant must have passed every breath test.
-This means that the defendant never blew a BAC of 0.025% or more.
-Additionally, the defendant must not have tampered with or otherwise interrupted the device’s normal operation.
+In order for a Colorado DUI defendant to be in 100% compliance with interlock requirements, the defendant must have passed every breath test.
+This means that the defendant never blew a blood alcohol concentration of 0.025% or more (which is an extremely low BAC).
+Additionally, the defendant must not have been tampering with or otherwise interrupted or circumvented the device’s normal operation.

 2. Contact the IID company

-After the four months of compliance pass, defendants can call the company that installed the IID.
+After four months of compliance and clean breath samples, defendants can call the interlock provider that installed the IID.
 They should tell the company to fax a “letter of compliance” to the Colorado DMV.

 In Colorado, the companies that install IIDs include: